Bold Ego: Triple Crown races

 Bold Ego went into the 1981 Kentucky Derby having won more races (10) and more purse money ($382,676) than any other entry.
 A frontrunner who was always difficult to rate, in the Derby Bold Ego got into a speed duel for the lead with Top Avenger and tired himself out by running the fastest times in the history of the race for the first quarter and first half.
 He finished tenth.

 His connections felt that Bold Ego was much better than his performance in the Derby portrayed, so they shipped him to Pimlico Race Course in Baltimore, Maryland, to run in the second jewel of the Triple Crown: the $1,000,000 Grade 1 Preakness Stakes.
 In the 106th running of the Preakness, Bold Ego was listed on the morning line as the 7-2 second favorite in the field of thirteen colts.
-In the mile and a sixteenth race, he broke well in second place under new jockey John Lively.
+In the mile and three sixteenth race, he broke well in second place under new jockey John Lively.
 Going into Pimlico's famous "Clubhouse Turn," Bold Ego took the lead by a length.
 The pace was extremely fast, with the first quarter in :23-4/5 and the first half in :47-3/5.
 Bold Ego led down the backstretch and around the final turn in a quick mile in 1:36-2/5.
 At the top of the lane, he was challenged by the Kentucky Derby winner, Pleasant Colony.
 In the final sixteenth, both colts were set down to a hard drive with Bold Ego being urged with right-hand crosses by Lively and Pleasant Colony being urged strongly with left-handed whips.
 Pleasant Colony won by 3/4 of a length, and 75-1 longshot Paristo finished two lengths behind Bold Ego in third.

 In the Belmont Stakes, Bold Ego was part of a pack of four leaders through the first half mile but dropped out of contention by the three-quarters mark and finished eleventh and last.